weiss-core/.github/profile/README.md

 - **Built for scale**: web deployment allows multiple users to access the system simultaneously without dedicated virtual machines or remote desktops.
-- **Extensive community support**: web technologies have one of the largest developer ecosystems, offering libraries, tools, and best practices far beyond the scientific environment.
+- **Extensive community support**: web technologies have one of the largest developer ecosystems, offering libraries, tools, and best practices that reach far beyond the scientific environment.
-- **Integration friendly**: easy to connect with authentication systems (LDAP), version control (GitHub/GitLab), and other modern tools.
+- **Integration friendly**: easy to connect with authentication systems, external tools like GitHub and GitLab and other modern tools.

 ---